toolpar/tastamat-widget-html/README.md

     Additional attributes:

+    - data-status - locker status at the moment of request:
+        - `ON,OFF` *or* leave _blank_ *or* omit the attribute - both ON and OFF statuses (preferred option as lockers usually stay offline only for a short period of time)
+        - `ON` - only active lockers
+        - `OFF` - only disabled/offline lockers
     - data-addressid - `<input>` HTML element ID for address
     - data-cityid - `<input>` HTML element ID for city name
     - data-indexid - `<input>` HTML element ID for zip code (postal code)